edp1096/ssh-manager/README.md

-SSH hosts manager for personal use
+SSH server list manager for personal use

 ## Usage
 ```sh